PlasmaStark/salix/src/contents/blog/2024-10-09-piracy-shield.md

 ## (Partial) conclusion

-Famous politician Nicolò Machiavelli once wrote that "the end justifies the means".
+Famous politician [Niccolò Machiavelli](https://en.wikipedia.org/wiki/Niccol%C3%B2_Machiavelli) once wrote that "the end justifies the means".
 He would probably have a change of heart knowing about Piracy Shield.
 Its end is reasonable, but its means are inherently flawed: due to the structure of the web it will perhaps never work as intended.

 While experts agree on this, commissar Capitanio [says this is "fake news"](https://www.hdblog.it/mercato/articoli/n578790/piracy-shield-siti-legali-blocchi-agcom-polemica/).
 The worst part?
 Allegedly, it is not even solving the original money problem as A-Series rights holders have seen [no increase in revenue](https://www.tomshw.it/hardware/piracy-shield-non-sta-funzionando-i-risultati-sono-deludenti-2025-01-20).
 We are sure there must be a lesson in all this.